amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

         cv2.imread(<file>, 0) #Grayscaling
     ```

-<BR>**NOTE** A lot of algorithms/APIs in open-cv require you to first convert the image into gray scaled image (reason being they are easy to process as they have less information but important ones - that's why black & white TV worked fine colors were just a bonus to it but are not necessary)
+**NOTE** A lot of algorithms/APIs in open-cv require you to first convert the image into gray scaled image (reason being they are easy to process as they have less information but important ones - that's why black & white TV worked fine colors were just a bonus to it but are not necessary)
     ```python
         B, G, R = image[10, 50] # BGR Values for the first 0,0 pixel
     ```